maximzaika/TwoWayGallery-With-JS/README.md

 * 14/03/2021 TwoWay Gallery v2.01 - The first finalised release that includes all the expected options.

 ## Install
-Clone the repository or download the latest [release](https://github.com/maximzaika/TwoWayGallery.github.io/releases) from the github.
+Clone the repository (src folder in particular) or download the latest [release](https://github.com/maximzaika/TwoWayGallery.github.io/releases) from the github.

-bower and npm (TO BE ADDED).
+Using npm:
+- npm i tw-gallery

 ## Usage
 1. Add CSS link to the `<head>` of your HTML page: